gwenbiophys/NaiveDynamics.jl/docs/src/devdirections.md

 - [x] Random generation for each component.
 Check that this works
 - [] Aqua.jl
 - [] Consider putting in architecture to read data from input files so we can test coverage with fixed values and analyze for changes with feature development.
-- [] add several Naive implementations
-- [] For instance, sigma6th and sigma12 should be calculated prior to simulation for each unique radius of objects in our objectcollection --- lord willing the compiler will do this at compile time, but i trust nothing and no one.

 - [] check the naive unique pairs function for correctness.
 I was kinda just throwing stuff at a wall to see if it worked
-- [] fix precision bug where the precision selected by the user is actually the precision applied throughout
+- [] fix precision bug where the precision can be selected by user exactly one time and is persistent throughout.
 - [] Get test coverage working and automated with each commit
 - [] Fix position recording so that the simulation can be logged for a user specified number of runs
 - [] add ```simulate!()``` resolution so that the system can log the last few steps, if the last step does not trigger a logging of the chunk